 7. How will I know the election process has started and when do I vote?

-At the start of the Governor Election process, an independent, external election company will issue a 'Notice of Election' which includes an Election Timetable (specifies the key stages and associated dates including voting deadlines).
+At the start of the Governor Election process (usually July each year), the independent, external election company will issue a 'Notice of Election' which includes an 'Election Timetable' (specifies the key nomination and voting dates including deadlines).